-IFRS 17 options Adopted approach Insurance acquisition cash flows for Insurance Contract issued For contracts measured under PAA, IFRS 17 allows an accounting policy choice of either expensing the insurance acquisition cashflows when incurred or amortizing them over the contract's coverage period.
-Takaful acquisition cash flows are allocated to related groups of takaful contracts and amortized over the coverage period of the related group.
-Liability for Remaining Coverage ("LRC") adjusted for financial risk and time value of money For contracts measured under PAA, where there is no significant financing component in relation to the LRC, or where the time between providing each part of the services and the related premium due date is no more than a year, an entity is not required to make an adjustment for accretion of interest on the LRC.
-For contracts measured under the PAA, there is no allowance as the contributions are expected to be received within one year of the coverage period.
-Liability for Incurred Claims ("LIC") adjusted for time value of money For contracts measured under PAA, where claims are expected to be paid within a year of the date that the claim is incurred, it is not required to adjust these amounts for the time value of money.
-For all contracts, the Company discounts the LIC for the time value of money.
-Insurance finance income and expenses IFRS 17 provides an accounting policy choice to recognise the impact of changes in discount rates and other financial variables in profit or loss or in OCI.
+IFRS 17 options Adopted approach Liability for Incurred Claims ("LIC") adjusted for time value of money For contracts measured under PAA, where claims are expected to be paid within a year of the date that the claim is incurred, it is not required to adjust these amounts for the time value of money. discounts the LIC for the time value Takaful finance income and expenses IFRS 17 provides an accounting policy choice to recognise the impact of changes in discount rates and other financial variables in profit or loss or in OCI.
 The accounting policy choice (the P&L or OCI option) is applied on a portfolio basis.
-The Company includes all takaful finance income or expenses for the period in profit or loss.
-Disaggregation of risk adjustment An insurer is not required to include the entire change in the risk adjustment for non-financial risk in the insurance service result.
-Instead, it can choose to split the amount between the insurance service result and insurance finance income or expenses.
-The Company disaggregates changes in the risk adjustment for non- financial risk between takaful service result and takaful finance income or expenses.
-Presentation of income / (expense) from reinsurance contracts held IFRS 17 allows an option to disaggregate part of the movement in LFIC resulting from changes in discount rates and present this in OCI.
+The Company includes all takaful finance income or expenses for the year in profit or loss.
+Disaggregation of risk adjustment An insurer is not required to include the entire change in the risk adjustment for non-financial risk in the takaful service result.
+Instead, it can choose to split the amount between the takaful service result and takaful finance income or expenses.
+The Company disaggregates changes in the risk adjustment for non-financial risk between takaful service result and takaful finance income or expenses.
+Presentation of income / (expense) from retakaful contracts held IFRS 17 allows an option to disaggregate part of the movement in LFIC resulting from changes in discount rates and present this in OCI.
 The Company has elected to present a single net amount in net expenses from retakaful contracts held.

-Insurance Contract measured under PAA - Initial and subsequent measurement
+Takaful Contract measured under PAA - Initial and subsequent measurement